xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/client.md

 ## Debug

-Considering the client defaults inheritance (potential decentralized request configuration) it might be unobvious what was applied to the request.
+Considering the client defaults inheritance (potential decentralized request configuration), it might be unobvious what was applied to the request.

 Request builder provides a `debug()` option, which will print all applied defaults